-1. Request Yearly Furnace Maintenance
+1. Book Annual Furnace Maintenance

-2. Regularly Replace Your Furnace’s Air Filter
+2. Regularly Install a New Furnace’s Air Filter

-Our suggestions for changing your furnace filter:
+Our recommendations for changing your furnace filter:

-• Flat filter: Monthly
+• Flat filter: Every month

 • Pleated filter: Every three months

-You could have to get a new filter more often if you have allergies or pets.
+You may have to change your filter more often if you have allergies or pets.

 Furnace Making Gurgling or Bubbling Noise